Blackcurrant Titania

 Blackcurrants were traditionally used only for jams, pies and puddings, and they tasted great.
 More recently, there are varieties the size of small grapes (Big Ben) which are tasty eaten by themselves, with ice cream or cream.
 Mixed with other fruit, they are delicious.
 An easy crop to grow in the garden, they are however expensive in the supermarkets.
 Home grown, they are almost free and packed full of vitamins, especially vitamin C.

-Potted Plants: Do not need cutting down.
-Prune in subsequent years by removing about a third of the wood to encourage young basal shoots.
+Potted Plants: Prune in subsequent years by removing about a third of the wood to encourage young basal shoots.

 Product Specification